thomaslaurenson/apxml/README.md

 APXML is a forensic data abstraction deisgned to store digital artifacts (directories, data files, Registry keys and Registry values) associated with application software.
 A Python API (apxml.py) is provided to automate processing of the contents of APXML documents.
 This repository also contains a varity of sample programs to automate processing of APXML documents.

-## Applicatoin Profile XML (APXML)
+## Application Profile XML (APXML)

-Application Profile XML (APXML) is a hybrid forensic data abstraction based on Digital Forensic XML (DFXML) and Registry XML (RegXML).
+Application Profile XML (APXML) is a hybrid data abstraction based on Digital Forensic XML (DFXML) and Registry XML (RegXML) forensic data abstractions.
 The overall structure of an APXML document displayed in the following code snippet:

 ```
 <apxml>